murali-koppula/murali-koppula.github.io/README.md

-My personal website.
-Unless stated otherwise, all content is MIT-licensed.
+Content in this repository is MIT-licensed.